 I sold my car to a local Hawaiian

-I was on the Big Island and getting ready to go back to Honolulu.
+I was on the Big Island and I was getting ready to fly back to Honolulu.

-I had already bought a 50 cc Tohatsu motorbike from a couple of students who were heading back to college. they wanted about $200 that I said how about 150 because I’m going to save you the cost of shipping and by barge back to Oahu.
-There were two of them and one of them agreed to my price so now I could travel more easily, and a gallon of gas would get me a lot farther.
-Not only that I can On the beach without having to have a big car drawing attention to my little overnight camp site.
+I had already bought a 50 cc Tohatsu motorbike from a couple of students who were heading back to college.
+They wanted about $200 but I said how about $150 because I’m going to save you the cost of shipping it by barge back to Oahu.
+There were two of them and one of them agreed to my price so now I could travel more easily, and a gallon of gas would go a lot farther.
+Not only that I can comp on the beach without having to have a big car drawing attention to my little overnight camp site.

 (c) John A Peters 2014